Ecommerce is on the rise, but the growing competition is making it harder to stand out.

 3. Lines of credit

-Lines of credit are a very effective and popular funding option particularly for online stores.
+Lines of credit are a very effective and popular business finance option particularly for ecommerce stores.

 Sometimes called alternative overdrafts or revolving credit, lines of credit provide you with money you can access (or draw down) when you need it.